 Trend #1.
 Adapting Event Format for Multiple Audiences

-In 2021, ICC Belfast collaborated with international keynote speaker David Meade to present a comprehensive six-part digital event series, The Virtual Delegate, showcasing the flexibility of virtual events.
+ICC Belfast collaborated with international keynote speaker David Meade to present a comprehensive six-part digital event series, The Virtual Delegate, showcasing the flexibility of virtual events.
 Broadcasted live on LinkedIn and YouTube, this virtual initiative explored strategies for organisations to optimise engagement across virtual, hybrid, and in-person events for both their employees and clients.
 Global MICE experts came together to share insights into the industry and the challenges and lessons learned on their respective paths to success.

 How to make the most of this trend: